bling/dotemacs/README.md

 Keybindings are the single most differentiating factor between configs.
 By defining them in one place, if you want to use/fork this config, you can simply change the bindings to your liking and still use all the other preconfigured packages as is.
 If you're not an Evil user, delete `init-evil.el` and you will get a pure Emacs experience.

+#### lazy installation of major mode packages

+By combining `after`, `require-package`, and `auto-mode-alist`, packages are installed only when necessary.
+If you never open a Javascript file, none of those packages will be installed.

 # install

 `git clone https://github.com/bling/dotemacs.git ~/.emacs.d`